nasa/Transform-to-Open-Science-Book/Open_Science_Cookbook/Your_Organizations_Open_Science_Journey.md

 When highlighting how your organization is already engaging in open science, you provide those just beginning their open science journey with a model to follow and a place to ask questions.
 Therefore, to ensure the success of these researchers, we recommend starting a repository of open science success stories for your organization.

-NASA has some examples [here](https://science.nasa.gov/open-science/transform-to-open-science/stories).A *very* neat example also came out of an ongoing collaboration by Arizona State University and the Open Research Funders Group, in conjunction with the National Academies of Sciences, Engineering, and Medicine.
+NASA has some examples [here](https://science.nasa.gov/open-science/transform-to-open-science/stories).
+A *very* neat example also came out of an ongoing collaboration by Arizona State University and the Open Research Funders Group, in conjunction with the National Academies of Sciences, Engineering, and Medicine.
 It is called [Project Open](https://projectopen.io/), and focuses on collecting information on how open science broadly benefits researchers.

-For your organization, we suggest highlighting specific ways that existing policies allow for open science practice, although general celebration of the benefits of open science are also good to highlight.
+For your organization, we suggest highlighting specific ways that existing policies allow for open science practice.

 ### Step 4: Discuss what is missing from current policy, involving all stakeholders in those conversations.

 The US federal government has [taken steps](https://github.com/nasa/Transform-to-Open-Science/tree/main/docs/Area4_Moving_To_Openness/Open_Timeline.md) towards mandating the open sharing of publications and data produced by US government funding.
 Additionally, there are several [global policies](https://github.com/nasa/Transform-to-Open-Science/tree/main/docs/Area4_Moving_To_Openness/global_policies.md) supporting the move to open science.

-Once an organization knows which policies are currently in place for open science within the organization, they can more easily compare those policies to official guidance and field best practices, and address any gaps.
+Once an organization knows which policies are currently in place for open science within the organization, they can more easily compare those policies to official guidance and field best practices, moving to address any gaps.
 Additionally, organizations should examine the practices of the most popular journals or publication venues for the researchers of their organization.
 Any conflicting guidance should be noted, and addressed in the frameworks created for your organization.
 In some cases, organizations may need to provide greater detail or guidance than is currently avaialble, to account for the needs and practices of a particular community or scientific field.

 Be sure to include your organization’s researchers and scientists in the process of creating any new policies; hold listening sessions, town halls, or office hours in which those most affected by these policies can provide feedback, and perhaps reveal barriers to their adoption.